apastel/ytmusic-deleter/README.md

 Brief, brief instructions until I flesh this out:
 1. Install latest [Python](https://www.python.org/downloads/).
 Make sure it is available on your PATH.
 1. From a command line, run `pip install ytmusicapi`.
 Use a virtual environment if you're familiar with the process.
+If not, it's fine.
 1. Clone this repository to your computer and open a command prompt window inside the `ytmusic-deleter` folder.
 1. Obtain your YTMusic cookie and paste it into `headers_auth.json` in the spot indicated.
 To obtain your cookie use the instructions [in this link](https://ytmusicapi.readthedocs.io/en/latest/setup.html) under "Copy authentication headers".
 It is a very long line of text that starts with "VISITOR_INFO".
 1. From the ytmusic-deleter directory you cloned, run `python main.py`